 - Opportunity to earn $100 in Airport Security Statement Credits

-Cardholders have the opportunity to earn 10,000 American Airline AAdvantage miles and receive a $50 statement credit, after spending $500 in the first 3 months of opening an account.
+Cardholders can earn 10,000 American Airline AAdvantage miles and receive a $50 statement credit after spending $500 within the first 3 months after opening an account.

-The APR for this card is variable and contingent upon the creditworthiness of the cardholder.
-The APR range is from 15.99 percent to 24.99 percent, and balance transfer fees are the greater of either $5 or 3 percent of the amount of each transfer.
+The APR for this card is variable and contingent upon the cardholder’s creditworthiness.
+The APR ranges from 15.99% to 24.99%, and balance transfer fees are $5 or 5% of the amount of each transfer, whichever is greater.

 - No annual fee